ayush-agarwal-0502/off-campus-placement-guidance/README.md

 Alum groups - lots of openings keep coming up in IIT alum groups also - you will see the power of IIT alum groups now (lets hope you don't come to this stage tho, but yeah if you are reading this I guess you are finding off campus).
 I have had good interviews (till final round) as the alum liked my skills , even when the official job post asked 2+ exp (didnt convert this interview tho, but still thankful to the alum)

 IIMjobs/hirist - they allow you to bulk apply - I remember one of these sites had option to tick and apply 50 jobs at a time.
 Very powerful to start getting calls.

+Linkedin Easy Apply - It does work, unlike what influencers popularize it to be.
+Just that a lot of people apply usinng it so the chances of selection get hard.
+To be fair Naukri has its own version of easy apply in some jobs - and in those jobs you can publically see 8k people applying per job - imagine being a recruiter - obviously not gonna read 8k or even 1k resumes right ?